$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Definitions and notation

-$\H_u=\H_u^0$ and $\H_u^{a+}=\bigcap_{b>a}\H_u^b$.
-We denote by $C_{u,v}=\H_u\cap \H_v$ the cone defined by the directions $u,v\in S^1$.
+$\H_u=\H_u^0$ and $\H_u^{a+}=\{v\in\R^2,\<v,u\>\le a\}$.
+We denote by $V_{u,v}=\H_u\cap \H_v$ the cone defined by the directions $u,v\in S^1$.
 We also recall the standard notation $a\vee b=\max(a,b)$ and $a\wedge b=\min(a,b)$.

-We are now ready to introduce critical densities relevant for subcritical models (for critical and supercritical ones they will turn out to be identically $0$ by Theorem~\ref{th:general}).
+\paragraph{Critical densities} We are now ready to introduce the new notion of `critical densities' adapted to subcritical BP (for critical and supercritical ones they will turn out to be identically $0$).
+Let us note that this is not an extension, but rather a complement, of the `difficulties' of~\cite{Bollobas14}, which are trivial for subcritical models.

 Before we frighten the reader with the definition, let us say that the critical density in a direction $u$ is morally the critical probability of the model with infected boundary condition in $\H_u$.
-The definition we give differs from this one in two ways -- it concerns the critical probability for certain decay of $\theta_n(q)$\footnote{As for the definition of $\qct$ we might as well ask for exponential decay, but that would weaken our results.} and it is defined in a region whose shape approaches a half-plane.
-Nevertheless, this distinction will only be of importance for Section~\ref{subsec:main}.
-That is because in applications we will always rely on simple OP-like models, in which we know exponential decay as well as continuity of the critical density in the shape of the region, so that the two notions coincide.
+The definition we give differs from this one in two ways---it concerns the critical probability for certain decay of $\theta_n(q)$ and it is defined in a region whose shape approaches a half-plane.
+Nevertheless, this distinction will only be of major importance for Section~\ref{subsec:main}.
+That is because in applications we will always rely on simple OP-like models, in which we know that there is exponential decay above criticality and that the critical density is continuous in the shape of the region, so that the two notions coincide.
 Finally, we actually conjecture that they are \emph{always} equal.
 With this in mind, let us state the definition we shall use. \begin{defn} For $u\in S^1$ and $\theta\in[-\pi,\pi]$ define

 Taking the (monotone) limit of this quantity, we set